signalfx/integrations/gateway/README.md

       }
     ]

-#### Sending To Alternate Ingest Targets
+#### Sending to alternate ingest targets

 You can configure the forwarder to send to alternate ingest endpoints such as another Gateway or an alternate SignalFx Deployment.
 The SignalFx Gateway sends to the `us0` realm by default.
-If you are not in this realm, you will need to explicitly set the endpoint urls above as shown below.
+If you are not in this realm, you will need to explicitly set the endpoint URLs above, as shown below.
 To determine if you are in a different realm (YOUR_SIGNALFX_REALM) and need to explicitly set the endpoints, check your profile page in the SignalFx web application.

 | Key | Description | Default |